 - Yield: 1 1x

-- 2–1/2 ounces good quality gin
+- 2–1/2 ounces gin

-- Schweppes tonic water
+- 4–5 oz tonic water

-- Fill the glass with cubed ice
+- Fill a highball or double rocks glass with cubed ice

-- Top off with Schweppes tonic water
+- Pour over the gin, then top off with the tonic water

 - Repeat.
 Don’t drive.

-Raise a glass to the fallen on Memorial day because they are the reason you stand.
+Raise a glass to the fallen on Memorial Day because they are the reason you stand.